1700s

 To situate correctly in time and place the origin of Assumption Church, it is necessary to go back to the foundation of Detroit.
 When Cadillac founded Detroit in 1701, for purposes of fur trade, he invited several First Nations tribes to come and make their abodes near the French fort, which was named Fort Ponchartrain du Détroit.
 Among the First Nations tribes which came to Detroit was a remnant of the Hurons and the Ouendots (Wyandottes) from Michilimackinac, whose ancestors had been Christianised by the Jesuits in Huronia in the second quarter of the 17th century.

 For more than a quarter of a century after the Huron’s arrival at Detroit, the only spiritual ministrations accorded them were supplied by the Recollect (Franciscan) chaplain of the fort at the Church of Ste.
 Anne.
-In time these children of the forests asked for a black robe, i.e. a Jesuit, to be their spiritual chief as had been their won’t in Huronia and at Michilimackinac.
-As a result of this plea in the summer of 1728, Fr.
+In time, these children of the forests asked for a black robe, i.e. a Jesuit, to be their spiritual chief as had been there in Huronia and at Michilimackinac.
+As a result of this plea, in the summer of 1728, Fr.
 Armand De La Richard, S.J, came from Quebec to establish a mission among them.
 It was given the imposing title of “The Mission of Our Lady of the Assumption among the Hurons of Detroit.”

 Fr. de La Richardie decided to change the location of the Huron village and mission.
 The site chosen was on the south shore at the bend of the river on the fields of the Hurons.
 They would enjoy the protection of a fort at a place known as “La Pointe de Montréal,” where the Ambassador Bridge now crosses the river.